scottmattes1/superstore-project/README.md

 [[Back to top](#top)]

 ## General Explore Summary:
+Inside the train data:
 - The south region produces about half as many sales as the west region
 - the highest selling states are California (330k), New York (200k), Texas (110k), and Washington (100k)
-- the consumer category produces many more sales (800,000) than corporate (500,000), which produces more than home office (300,000)
+- the consumer category produces many more sales (800k) than corporate (500k), which produces more than home office (300k)
 - Each category produces a similar amount of sales

 #### Additional Notes: